The Joys of Fresh Whole Fish

 Everything was beef, always beef, and I barely knew anything else.
 Moving to adulthood, I had no idea how to cook fish, and I never ordered it because I was not used to the flavor.

 True, sometimes as a boy my family would go fishing in freshwater lakes, clean the fish, bread it with corn meal, and cook the results in hot oil.
 That always seemed like camping to me, not normal eating.
-Somehow I never connected fish eating with the normal course of life.
+Somehow, I never connected fish eating with the normal course of life.
 After all, we also ate snakes that my father shot with his pistol.
 True story.

-This was not food but survival.
+This was not food, but survival.

 Then, many decades later, came a boat trip.
 It was somewhere in the Aegean Sea.
 I was there for an event.
 The boat stopped and the crew threw lines in the water.
 Up came some fish that had previously been swimming around.
 A chef cleaned it out, put it on the grill, and, to my astonishment, put it on a plate and put it in front of me.
 I was expected to eat it, just like that.

 That was a moment of revelation for me.
 I never imagined something like this was possible.
 It felt so foundational, so fundamental.
-It tasted absolutely delicious but the experience was a bit of a shock to me.
+It tasted absolutely delicious, but the experience was a bit of a shock to me.

-Then my mind raced back to my religious training when God filled the oceans with fish.
+Then my mind raced back to my religious training, when God filled the oceans with fish.
 Then an obvious point occurred to me.
 We are surrounded on all sides with food, just swimming around and exercising in order that we can catch it and eat it.

 I’m fortunate enough now to live in such an area, and I marvel constantly at the plentiful bounty available.
 Snapper, tilapia, bass of several sorts, bronzini, shark, mackerel, and so much more, all beautifully displayed on ice and ready for cleaning and eating.
 There is a certain drama associated with serving the whole fish, not the filets, because it’s a reminder of precisely what it is we are eating and meant to eat.

 To be sure, there can be mistakes along the way.
 Having fallen in love with the flavor of skate, I decided to buy a real stingray and skin it myself.
 Three hours later, I had finally finished and then discovered why the explainer YouTube video recommended using gloves and pliers.
-My hands swelled up with poison of course!
+My hands swelled up with poison, of course!

 Most fish are far easier to manage.
 After that experience, I stuck with the more familiar ones.

-A fresh-fish dinner party sounds like a great idea but there is a problem.
+A fresh-fish dinner party sounds like a great idea, but there is a problem.
 People in the United States these days are oddly squeamish about actual food.
 For a very a long time, many generations at this point, our food has been packaged from the store in perfect presentation, ready for the microwave, and eaten like an industrial product.

-That’s how the chain restaurants serve food and people want the same thing at home.
+That’s how the chain restaurants serve food, and people want the same thing at home.

-Once you start looking at ingredient lists, it’s hard to find anything you can safely consume.
+Once you start looking at ingredient lists, it’s hard to find anything that you can safely consume.
 Not even the most common tonic water is free of the sludge called high-fructose corn syrup.

 Many people today, especially in light of the uniting of forces between Make America Great Again (MAGA) and Make America Healthy Again (MAHA), have dreamed for a return to whole foods and genuine health.
 It’s going to be a hard slog because, quite frankly, Americans are addicted to awful food and have neither the palate nor the stomach for the real thing.